nybble-security/sigma-rules-wiki/pages/linux/other/lnx_clamav.md

 # 3. Decide
 - by default a match on this rule is dangerous.
-If no good indicators are found (ECARE test) &rarr; true positive
+If no good indicators are found (ECARE test) &rarr; Incident

 # Known False Negatives
 None yet.